vtex/render-root-path-example/README.md

 # Render Root Path Feature Example

 Reference app for root path feature implementation.
-This shows how a CDN should perform host and path rewriting.
+This shows how a reverse proxy should perform host and path rewriting.

 ## How root path support works in Render